IE Graduate Program FAQ

 Should I submit extra documents to increase the chance of admission?

-No, please stay with our admission requirements only.
+No, please meet all of our admission requirements above and do not submit extra documents.
 All of your accomplishments can be listed in your resume or be stated on your Statement of Purpose.
 Any documents found that are not listed in our requirements page will be discarded.

 Do I need a separate Fellowship application?